makeprodigy/makeprodigy/README.md

 <h1>Exploring Web Development</h1>
-<p>A passionate and dedicated programmer with a strong problem-solving mindset, eager to apply my skills in real-world projects and contribute value as a proactive team member.</p>
+<p>Fullstack developer with a strong problem-solving mindset, driven by curiosity and a passion for continuous learning.
+Skilled in translating design into responsive, user-friendly interfaces and applying modern web technologies to real-world projects.
+Known for being a proactive, value-driven team member who contributes effectively to collaborative development environments.</p>

 <h2>🚀 Languages and Tools I Use</h2>